Parameterizing the Energy Dissipation Rate in Stably Stratified Flows: Data and Code Availability

 \section{Data and Code Availability}

 The DNS code (HERCULES) is available from: \url{https://github.com/friedenhe/HERCULES}.
-Upon acceptance of the manuscript, all the analysis codes and processed data will be made publicly available via \url{zenodo.org}.
-Given the sheer size of the raw DNS dataset, it will not be uploaded on to any repository; however, it will be available upon request from the authors.
+All the analysis codes and processed data are publicly available at \url{http://doi.org/10.5281/zenodo.3923649}.
+Given the sheer size of the raw DNS dataset, it is not uploaded onto any repository; however, it is available upon request from the authors.